 Quick Answer: Best Method for Your Situation

-- Quick audience test → YouTube auto-translate — free, instant, good enough to gauge interest before investing
+Most decisions come down to content type and how much accuracy matters for a given clip:- Quick audience test → YouTube auto-translate — free, instant, good enough to gauge interest before investing

 - Most creators → Mediaio Video Translator — handles modern dialogue well, fast turnaround, affordable at $9.99/month